mentoc3000/vscode-settings-cleanup/README.md

-# settings-cleanup README
+# settings-organizer README

-This is the README for your extension "settings-cleanup".
+This is the README for your extension "settings-organizer".
 After writing up a brief description, we recommend including the following sections.

 ## Features